skamal18/Capstone-1-Project/README.md

  'max_depth': 100,
  'bootstrap': False}

-- **Gradient Boosting:** With this model, the best parameters we obtaine were maximum depth of 6 and number of estimater=200.
+- **Gradient Boosting:** With this model, the best parameters we obtained were maximum depth of 6 and number of estimater=200.

 - **Support Vector Machine:** After performing gridsearch, the best parameters obtained for hyptertuning the model were:
 SVR(C=100, degree=2, epsilon=0.5, gamma=1, kernel='linear')